 - i.
 The driver has participated within the previous 30 days in a drug testing program meeting the requirements of the Federal Act; and - ii.
 While participating in the program, the driver either (a) was tested for controlled substances within six months prior to the date of employment application or (b) participated in a random controlled substance testing program for the 12 months prior to the date of the employment application; and - iii.
-The employer ensures that no prior employer of the driver of whom the employer has knowledge has records of a violation of this part or the controlled substance use rule of another DOT agency within the previous six months.

-3. Preemployment Consent
+The employer ensures that no prior employer of the driver of whom the employer has knowledge has records of a violation of this part or the controlled substance use rule of another DOT agency within the previous six months. - 3.
+Preemployment Consent

-The school district shall request the driver's written consent to obtain the following information from DOT-regulated employers who have employed the driver during the two (2) years before the date of the driver's application to a position requiring safety-sensitive duties:
+The school district shall comply with the query requirements of the FMCSA, including participation in the Clearinghouse.
+This participation is described in detail in the District's policy on Compliance with Regulations regarding the FMCSA Clearinghouse.
+As part of this compliance, until January 6, 2023 the school district shall request the driver's written consent to obtain the following information from DOT-regulated employers who have employed the driver during the three (3) years before the date of the driver's application to a position requiring safety-sensitive duties: